top of page

 Immanuel.
 God with us.
 From creation, this was the plan.
 In Genesis, Adam and Eve enjoyed fellowship with God.
 In Revelation, when God restores all things, this is again in view: “Behold, the dwelling place of God is with man” (21:3).

 But, oh, we don’t deserve to be included in the loving fellowship that the Trinity enjoys.
-We have decided, like our forefathers Adam and Eve, to taste the fruit of what the world has to offer, preferring it instead of the sweet communion with God that we were created for.
+We have decided, like our forefathers, Adam and Eve, to taste the fruit of what the world has to offer, preferring it instead of the sweet communion with God that we were created for.
 Each of us has turned to our own way.
 Most people never regret going their own way, but for those whom the Holy Spirit calls, who come to their senses like the wayward son in Luke 15, there is a desire to repent.
-God’s children have an earnest longing to find the way back to fellowship with God.
+God’s children have an earnest longing to find their way back to fellowship with God.
 The problem is, we can’t.

 Our only hope is that God would come to us.
 That God would come running to rescue us like the Luke 15 father.
 Since the Genesis version of “God with us” was destroyed by our “Us before God” pursuit, restoration must happen before we can enjoy the Revelation reality of “God with us.”

-And God rescues and restores in a manner more magnificent than man could fathom.
+And God rescues and restores in a manner more magnificent than humans could fathom.
 He saves in the form of a God-man, the eternal Word becoming flesh so that God, again by his own initiative, could be with us.
 Immanuel.
 Born of a virgin in the fulness of time prophesied centuries before.
 Immanuel.
 God’s gift so that no man can boast.
 Immanuel.

 We would have never conceived of this salvation, this glorious gospel in which God is perfectly holy and just and merciful and loving!
 Jesus can save because he is God.
 And Jesus can save because he is man.
 He intercedes in the way we never could, living a sinless life to fulfill all righteousness and dying a sacrificial death on the cross.
 His death was necessary because the day we ate of the fruit, we brought death upon ourselves, not just physical death, but eternal separation from fellowship with God.
 Jesus died this death in our place, and Jesus rose from the dead to show that he is indeed Yeshua, the one who saves his people from their sins.